Copyright (c) Simon Kohaut, Honda Research Institute Europe GmbH, Felix Divo, and contributors

 Args:

-evaluation_points: The collection of points for which the spatial relations will be computed
+evaluation_points: The collection of points for which the spatial relations

 number_of_random_maps: How often to sample from map data in order to